spacemeshos/docs/docs/start/smeshing/smeshing_adv/networking.md

 ### Private Nodes

-A miner running [multiple nodes](./setup.md#multiple-nodes) or [multiple identities](./advanced.md#identity-management) may wish to manually configure how the nodes peer with and communicate with one another.
-In other words, miners can configure a custom network topology among their own nodes.
+A smesher running [multiple nodes](./setup.md#multiple-nodes) or [multiple identities](./advanced.md#identity-management) may wish to manually configure how the nodes peer with and communicate with one another.
+In other words, smeshers can configure a custom network topology among their own nodes.
 One very common configuration is to have one or more public "gateway" nodes that are publicly accessible and responsible for communicating with the outside world that relay information from the public p2p network to many private nodes.
 Such a configuration can save an enormous amount of bandwidth compared to each of several nodes joining the public p2p network directly.

 Such a configuration is achieved through the use of the `bootnodes` and `direct` parameters in the `p2p` config.
 The process is fully documented in the [go-spacemesh p2p README](https://github.com/spacemeshos/go-spacemesh/blob/develop/p2p/README.md).